iow-esm/main/Readme.md

 The first is the *keyword for the setup*.
 This keyword can be chosen by you almost freely.
 It should be unique and a single word without spaces and special characters.
-Importantly, there is one reserved keyword *local* for a special source of setup.
+In order to update from one or several setups you can call the run script `run.sh` with a second, third, etc. argument representing your setup keys in the `SETUP`.
-From here you can update specific files of your target's setup during development.
+The files from these setups are then synchronized to the target in the order they appear as arguments.
-In order to update from your local setup yo can call the run script `run.sh` with a second argument equal to `true`, see below.
+That is, the last setup will overwrite the ones before if files are overlapping.

 The second element of a line in `SETUPS` represents the location of this setup.
 This can be local on your machine or on a remote computer.